Skip to main content

 Familie med besteforeldre og barn

-• Great interest rate from the start
+• Good interest rate on the entire balance

-• Easy overview in online banking and mobile banking
+• Easy overview in online banking and mobile banking app

 • No limit on the number of withdrawals